Here are my honey buying tips, for purchasing quality honey.

 Cheap is not necessarily better, and if it's not honey you are buying, you may as well purchase something else.

-There have been a number of scandals regarding product labelled as honey, that is not pure, and which contains a variety of other sweet products and even chemicals.
+As stated above, in some countries there have been a number of scandals regarding product labelled as honey, that is not pure, and which contains a variety of other sweet products and even chemicals.

 Remember that the process of making honey involves thousands of bees harvesting nectar from flowers.
 Anything labelled as honey which contains any cheap, sweet replacement, is a con.

-If this is your only option, look at the label before you buy.
+Look at the label before you buy.
 Is there any indication that what is in the jar, is not pure honey?
 Also, where does it come from?

 See if the super market has been able to source any honey from a local supplier.